Ways to Improve Your FICO Score for Home Buying

 When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your credit score gives lenders a view of what type of borrower you'd be solely because of your credit history.
-You'll need a score of at least 740 to get a decent interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest accumulated over time could be more than double that of someone with a better credit score.
+Your credit score gives lenders an insight into what type of borrower you are based solely on your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get an acceptable interest rate.
+You can get approved for a mortgage loan with a lower score, but the interest accumulated over time could be more than double that of someone having a better credit score.

-We're used to working with all tiers of FICO scores.
-Contact us and we can help you get on the right track to the home of your dreams.
+Getting your credit in order is the first step in purchasing a home.
+Call us at (954) 567-3939 and we can help you get on the right track to the home of your dreams.

-You want a better score, but how do you get it?
+There are ways to increase your score.
 Improving your FICO score takes time.
-It can be hard to make a significant stride change in your FICO score with small changes, but your score can improve in a year or two by keeping tabs your credit report and by wisely using credit.
-The most important thing is to know your FICO score.
+It can be difficult to make a large-scale change in your number with quick fixes, but your score can improve in a year by keeping tabs your credit report and by wisely using credit.
+The best way to do this is to know your FICO score.
 Here are some ways you can improve your credit score:

-- Correct your credit report.
-If you find incorrect items on your credit report, write to the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.
+- Ensure that your credit history is correct.
+If you find mistakes on your credit report, write to the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

 - Even out your debt.
-At first, this doesn't seem like a good idea.
-But, you don't want to have one card that is at the limit and have your remaining cards at a zero balance.
-It's better to have each of your cards at about 30% of their credit limit than to have all of your debt sitting on one card.
+At first, this doesn't sound like a good idea.
+But, you steer clear of having one card that is at the limit and have your remaining cards at a zero balance.
+It's better to have each of your cards at about 20% of their credit limit than to have the majority of your debt taking up the balance a single card.

-- Apply for gas cards or chain store credit.
-For those who have no credit or less-than-stellar credit, department store credit cards and gas credit cards are ways to establish your credit history, increase your credit limits and have a solid payment history, which will raise your credit.
-You must always avoid carrying a high balance for too long because these types of cards more than likely have a surprisingly high interest rate.
+- Chain store cards and service station cards.
+For those who have non-existent credit or below average credit, chain store credit cards and gas credit cards are ways to get credit, increase your credit limits and have a solid payment history, which will raise your FICO score.
+You must always beware of charging a large balance for more than a couple of billing cycles because these types of cards more than likely have a surprising interest rate.

-Knowing the methods you can use to raise your credit score, you can move toward becoming a homeowner.
-Remember that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
-With the help of Shaw & Company, Inc., the loan application process can be a stress-free experience so you, too, can become a homeowner.
+Knowing the methods you can use to improve your FICO score, you can move toward becoming a homeowner.
+Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid adverse effects on your credit score.
+With the help of Shaw & Company, Inc., the loan process can be a stress-free experience so you, too, can become a homeowner.